Social Media Narcissism in Young AdultsReading Time: 5 minutes

-Narcissism is defined as a fixation with oneself and one’s physical appearance or public image.
-It’s a word that could describe many young adults, because they’re at a stage of life when they are establishing their identity and figuring out who they are in relationship to others.
+Narcissism is often defined as a fixation with oneself and one’s physical appearance or public image.
+Many young adults could be described as narcissistic, because they’re at a stage of life when they are establishing their identity and figuring out who they are in relationship to others.
 But is narcissism on the rise among young people today?
 Could social media narcissism be creating a self-obsessed generation?

-Is Social Media Narcissism On the Rise Among Young Adults?
+Is Narcissism On the Rise Among Young Adults?

 Because social media, particularly Facebook and Instagram, focus on sharing (and sometimes oversharing) one’s own image and opinions, young adults who use these platforms frequently are prone to narcissism.
-Research shows that higher amounts of social media use predict higher levels of “grandiose narcissism” (feelings of superiority).
+Research shows that higher amounts of social media use predict higher levels of grandiose narcissism.
 This includes time spent on social media, frequency of posts or tweets, number of friends/followers, and how often participants post pictures of themselves on social media.

 In a 2018 study, researchers tracked 74 participants aged 18–34 over four months and used the NPI to quantify their narcissistic traits.
 Hence, they found that participants who posted large quantities of photos and selfies showed a 25 percent increase in narcissism.
 Specifically, those who used Facebook and other platforms that focus on images rather than words became more narcissistic over time.

 Studies like this one indicate that social media narcissism has the potential to cross over into what’s known as Narcissistic Personality Disorder (NPD).
 In fact, participants who showed the most significant increases in narcissism actually qualified for an NPD diagnosis.